sifrimlab/FOCUS/docs/pipeline/alignment.md

 ### `manual` (default)

 The interactive alignment GUI is launched in the browser.
-The user drags the reference modality or its individual spots to align them visually with the target modality, then clicks **Confirm**.
+The user drags the reference modality (as a whole) to align it visually with the target modality, then clicks **Confirm**.
 The GUI advances automatically to the next sample.
+Note: the transformation is rigid, so the reference modality can be translated, rotated, or scaled as a whole, but individual spots cannot be moved independently.

 **Use when:** the two modalities were acquired on different instruments or at different times, i.e., they have independent coordinate systems.
 This is the typical case for MSI + microscopy, Raman + MSI, or any cross-instrument combination.

 ### `pre_aligned`

 No GUI is launched.
-The pipeline copies `obsm['spatial']` from the target AnnData directly into `obsm['{ref_name}_spatial']`, recording that the two modalities share a coordinate system.

-**Use when:** the target modality's coordinates are already expressed in the same frame as the reference — for example, a 10x Visium dataset where the ST spots and the H&E image are co-registered by the instrument software.
+The pipeline copies `obsm['spatial']` from the **reference** AnnData into `obsm['{target_name}_spatial']` in the same reference AnnData, recording that the reference spots are already expressed in the target's coordinate frame.
+This is appropriate when the reference modality is spot-based and its spot coordinates are already in the target modality's coordinate system — for example, Visium ST spots whose coordinates are already in H&E microscopy image pixel coordinates.

+**Use when:** the reference modality is spot-based (`msi` or `st`) and its `obsm['spatial']` coordinates are already expressed in one target modality's coordinate frame.

+**Limitation:** only one target modality can use `pre_aligned`, since the reference spots can be expressed in only one coordinate system at a time.
+If there are two or more targets, all but one must use `manual` alignment.

 !!! warning
-    `pre_aligned` is only valid for spot-type targets (`msi`, `st`).
-Using it for image modalities will produce incorrect registration results.
+    Pre-Alignment can only be used for spot-based modalities; it is not supported for image-based modalities.

 ---